skywllker/plonky2-examples/README.md

 # plonky2-examples
-I am trying to learn write zk proof systems with plonky2 and these are my examples Equation my_factorial sudoku
+There are some plonky2 examples
+Equation
+my_factorial
+sudoku